s-b-repo/deadlocked/readme.md

 - if you got the source code from github, run with cargo: `cargo run --release`
 - if you got a standalone binary, just run that

+## security

+- should be "undetectable", as far as user-space externals go
+- completely in user-space
+- does not write anything to game memory
+- does not need root permissions
+- reads from a symlink to game memory